True-North-Intelligent-Algorithms/deconvolution-gpu-dl-course/_sources/intro.md

 # Introduction

-This course explores both classical deconvolution and AI approaches to image restoration and how GPU computing is used for both.
+This workshop explores both classical deconvolution and AI approaches to image restoration and how GPU computing is used for both.

+Disclaimer:  The exercises in this workshop are designed such that the entire workshop can be performed in hours and the individual networks trained in minutes.
+They are meant to provide some interesting examples and provoke discussion.
+For real projects results will be generated over weeks, months or even years, and networks may be trained for hours or even days with much larger training sets thus for a real project the quality of results will likely be better.

 ## Outline

-* the basics of deconvoluton
-* how to use GPUs for deconvolution
-* how to train deep neural networks for image restoration
+* Module 1: Installing tools
+* Module 2: Deconvolution
+* Module 3: Deep Learning

 ## License